Adesh856/APi_Testing_backend_-ts-/README.md

 ## API Testing App Description:

-The API testing app you have created is a web application built on the MEAN (MongoDB, Express.js, Angular or React, Node.js) or MERN (MongoDB, Express.js, React, Node.js) stack with TypeScript.
+The API testing app you have created is a web application built on the  MERN (MongoDB, Express.js, React, Node.js) stack with TypeScript.
 This app serves as a powerful tool for testing and validating APIs, allowing developers and testers to perform thorough testing of RESTful API endpoints.

 ## Key Features: